29 Blenheim Rd,

 - • Toucan Wholefoods and Café - A natural health store and café that sells local produce.

-- • The Sailors’ Hobby Horse (April 30th to May 3rd) - Every year the hobby horse along with its accompanying musicians parades Minehead as a part of an old May Day custom which has continued for hundreds of years.
+- • The Sailors’ Hobby Horse (cancelled due to Covid19) - Every year the hobby horse along with its accompanying musicians parades Minehead as a part of an old May Day custom which has continued for hundreds of years.

-- • Minehead Steampunk Festival (1-3 May 2020) - Based on Victorian Science Fiction and Fantasy, dressing up optional but great fun - with live entertainment over the 3 days based around Old Hospital.
+- • Minehead Steampunk Festival (cancelled due to Covid19) - Based on Victorian Science Fiction and Fantasy, dressing up optional but great fun - with live entertainment over the 3 days based around Old Hospital.

-- • Dunster Festival (24-27 May) - Join us in the gorgeous medieval village of Dunster over the last weekend in May for four days of wonderful chamber music, with world-class artists performing in awe-inspiring venues.
+- • Dunster Festival (cancelled due to Covid19) - Join us in the gorgeous medieval village of Dunster over the last weekend in May for four days of wonderful chamber music, with world-class artists performing in awe-inspiring venues.

-- • The Dunster Show (16 August) - Agricultural Show taking place on the lawns below Dunster Castle.
+- • The Dunster Show (cancelled due to Covid19) - Agricultural Show taking place on the lawns below Dunster Castle.
 The dramatic backdrop is a perfect setting for a family day out with bands, demonstrations, crafts and trade stands providing quality entertainment for all.
 The Show also boasts a competitive showing atmosphere with a wide range of classes for horses, cattle and sheep attracting competitors from all over the country.

 - • North Hill Big Adventure (late August) - There will be chance to see a parade of World War II vintage military vehicles and learn about the hidden history of North Hill, including the old radar station which will be open to the public especially for this event.